winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 44\. “‘Great Govinda again thought to himself, “Would it be fitting to visit those six warriors now and ask them what they remember of what we discussed before?”
 {:#p44}

 45\. “‘He immediately visited the warriors and said to them, “Now, do you remember about what we discussed before?
 The prince has ascended the throne and hid himself deep in the palace to enjoy the five desires.
-You could go and ask: ‘The king dwells on the heavenly throne and enjoying the five desires.
+You could go and ask: ‘The king dwells on the heavenly throne and enjoys the five desires.
 Do you recall what we discussed before?’”
 {:#p45}

 46\. “‘Hearing this said, the six warriors then visited the king.
 They said to the great king, “The king dwells on the heavenly throne and enjoys the five desires.
 Do you recall what we discussed before?
 How shall the land and cities be divided, and who shall rule where?”